DeepakDhake/CDAC_PROJECT/FreshBasket Frontend/README.md

 ### `npm install or npm install -force`

-Installs all the dependencies required to run the application.\
+Install all the dependencies required to run the application.

 In the project directory, you can run: